-If you would like to use a metallic gold option, contact the Department of Institutional Marketing for guidance.
+If you would like to use a metallic gold option, contact University Communications and Marketing for guidance.

 The wordmark should always appear on a field void of other elements to insure its visibility and impact.
 No other graphic or typographic element may encroach on this area (unless you are reversing the wordmark out of a photograph).
 The minimum size of this area is the height of the wordmark’s capital “T.”

 Use only approved versions of the wordmark as shown above.
 Some incorrect versions are shown here.
-If you have questions about proper wordmark usage, please contact the Department of Institutional Marketing at ext.
+If you have questions about proper wordmark usage, please contact University Communications and Marketing at ext.
 7820.